collegeman/sharepress/readme.txt

 * Fixed: Default piture was not being used on Posts that didn't set a Featured Image, but weren't set to allow Facebook to pick a picture

 = 2.0.5 =
-* Changed: Renamed "Sharepress" to "SharePress"
+* Change: Renamed "Sharepress" to "SharePress"
 * Added: Tutorial video for setting up SharePress and registering a Facebook Application

 = 2.0.4 =